hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 * check the swirlds.log for the text

 ```
-AddressBookInitializer: A setting has forced the use of the configuration address.
+AddressBookInitializer: Overriding the address book in the state with the address book from config.txt
 ```

 * check the directory `sdk/data/saved/address_book` for files